One to one relationship in laravel

 ]

 You can use that relation instance to eager loading too.
-Please consider below example to load data from both models using relation.
+Please consider the below example to load data from both models using relation.

 $employee = Employee::with(['address'])->find(1);